AnonKryptiQuz/I-Espresso/README.md

 5. **You can now run the generated PE file via the command prompt by typing its name (with the specified extension).
 The batch script will execute automatically.**

+## **Disclaimer**

+- **Educational Purposes Only**: I-Espresso is intended for educational and research use.
+The tool should not be used for illegal or malicious activities.
+It is the user’s responsibility to ensure compliance with local laws and regulations.

 ## **Author**

 **Created by:** [AnonKryptiQuz](https://AnonKryptiQuz.github.io/)